petsc/petsc/doc/overview/nutshell.rst

 PETSc in a nutshell
 ===================

-PETSc/TAO is a tool for writing, analyzing, and optimizing properties of large-scale numerical simulations.
+PETSc/TAO is a tool for writing, analyzing, and optimizing large-scale numerical simulations.

 .. image:: /images/manual/library_structure.svg
    :alt: PETSc Structure Diagram